 BEST DAY TOUR FROM ATHENS: Full Day Cruise to Hydra, Aegina, Poros islands

-Yes, while visiting Athens your focus should be on sightseeing and the main attractions of this historic city but…if you are visiting in the summer and you actually have an extra day to spend (in general I do not recommend visiting Athens for more than 3 nights if it’s your first time in Greece as I do suggest to people to head over to a greek island) then hop on a ferry from Piraeus Port or Lavrio port and spend a day (or more) into these little Mediterranean gems.
+Yes, while visiting Athens your focus should be on sightseeing and the main attractions of this historic city (like the stunning Acropolis Museum) but…if you are visiting in the summer and you actually have an extra day to spend (in general I do not recommend visiting Athens for more than 3 nights if it’s your first time in Greece as I do suggest to people to head over to a greek island) then hop on a ferry from Piraeus Port or Lavrio port and spend a day (or more) into these little Mediterranean gems.
 You can even try island hopping between these islands, although this can be tiring if you have limited time in the area.

 The best greek islands near Athens are: